Program Director, Dr. Carolyn M. Tucker

-Dr. Tucker is the Florida Blue Endowed Chair in Health Disparities Research at the University of Florida (UF) and the Richard and Thelma O. C. Barney Endowed Term Professor of Health Disparities in the UF College of Medicine (2008-present).
-She also is a Distinguished Alumni Professor, Professor of Psychology, Professor of Community Health and Family Medicine, Affiliate Professor of Pediatrics, Research Foundation Professor, and a Fellow in the American Psychological Association.
-She is the Director of the UF Health Disparities Research and Intervention Program and is a member of the Editorial Board for the Journal of the National Medical Association.
-She is nationally known as the founder of the evidence-based Health-Smart Behavior Program to modify and prevent obesity, which is being used nationally in community centers, YMCAs, churches, and health care sites.
+Dr. Carolyn Tucker is the Florida Blue Endowed Chair in Health Disparities Research, at the University of Florida and the Richard and Thelma O. C. Barney Endowed Term Professor of Health Disparities in the College of Medicine (2008-present).
+She is a Distinguished Alumni Professor, Professor of Psychology, Professor of Community Health and Family Medicine, Affiliate Professor of Pediatrics, Research Foundation Professor and a Fellow in the American Psychological Association.
+She is the Director of the UF Health Disparities Research and Intervention Program and a member of the Editorial Board for the Journal of the National Medical Association.
+Nationally, Dr. Tucker is known as founder of the evidence-based Health-Smart Behavior Program to modify and prevent obesity, which is being used nationally in community centers, YMCAs, churches, and health care sites.

-Dr. Tucker is most proud of the fact that under her mentorship, 43 doctoral students (47% of whom are racial/ethnic minorities) have received their PhD degrees and 40 graduate students (53% of whom are racial/ethnic minorities) have received their Master’s degrees.
+Dr. Tucker is proud of the fact that through her mentorship, 43 doctoral students (47% of whom are racial/ethnic minorities) received PhDs and 40 graduate students (53% of whom are racial/ethnic minorities) received Master’s.

 Her many honors include receiving the 2009 Outstanding Service Award from the U.S. HHS Advisory Committee on Minority Health, and the 2010 UF Outstanding Dissertation Research Mentoring Award.